edgedb/edgedb/docs/reference/edgeql/tx_sp_declare.rst

 .. _ref_eql_statements_declare_savepoint:

-DECLARE SAVEPOINT
+Declare savepoint
 =================

 :eql-statement:

-``DECLARE SAVEPOINT`` -- declare a savepoint within the current transaction
+``declare savepoint`` -- declare a savepoint within the current transaction

 .. eql:synopsis::

-    DECLARE SAVEPOINT <savepoint-name> ;
+    declare savepoint <savepoint-name> ;

 Description
 -----------

-``SAVEPOINT`` establishes a new savepoint within the current transaction.
+``savepoint`` establishes a new savepoint within the current transaction.

 A savepoint is a special mark inside a transaction that allows all